side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/profiler/heap-snapshot-summary-show-all.md

 Tests Summary view of detailed heap snapshots.
-The "Show All" button must show all nodes.
+The “Show All” button must show all nodes.